Teaching English in Mexico allows ESL teachers the option of teaching in a new and culturally-rich country, that is still close to home.

 Many ESL teachers find themselves south of the border in Mexico.
 ESL Teachers are often attracted to the idea of working in a new and culturally-rich country, while remaining relatively close to home.
 Mexico is one of the most visited nations in the world with its many world-class resorts and some of the most beautiful beaches and scenery the world has to offer.

 Before Columbus crossed the Atlantic, the Aztecs and Mayans ruled the land which would become Mexico.
-The influence of Mexico's native civilizations can still be experienced today by sampling a dish of authentic Mexican food by paying a visit to Chichen-Itza, one of the New Seven Wonders of the World.
+The influence of Mexico’s pre-Hispanic civilizations can still be experienced today, from sampling a dish of authentic Mexican food, to paying a visit to the Mayan ruins of Chichén-Itzá - one of the New Seven Wonders of the World.

 Mexico has become the new home to many Americans, Canadians, and Brits, as they are choosing to retire to warmer climates.
 It is estimated there are over one million Americans that now call Mexico home.
 The Mexican economy continues to grow since the creation of the North American Free Trade Agreement (NAFTA).